gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

-Source authentication of OSCORE messages exchanged within the group is ensured by means of digital counter signatures (see Sections 2 and 4 of {{I-D.ietf-core-oscore-groupcomm}}).
+Source authentication of a message sent within the group and protected with Group OSCORE is ensured by means of a digital counter signature embedded in the message (in group mode), or by integrity-protecting the message with pairwise keying material derived from the asymmetric keys of sender and recipient (in pairwise mode).

 Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.

 As also discussed in {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the public keys of the group members, and provides those public keys to group members if requested to.
 Upon joining an OSCORE group, a joining node is thus expected to provide its own public key to the Group Manager.